-- The school's responsibility to safeguard and promote the welfare of children is of paramount importance - Safer children make more successful learners - Representatives of the school community will be involved in policy development and review - Policies will be reviewed annually unless an incident or new legislation or guidance suggests the need for an interim review. - The school will work with other agencies and share information appropriately to ensure the safety and wellbeing of our students. - Actions will be taken in the best interests of the child.
+- In line with our Vision and Values, the school's responsibility to safeguard and promote the welfare of children is of paramount importance - Safeguarding and promoting the welfare of children is everyone's responsibility.
+Everyone who comes into contact with children and their families has a role to play - Safer children make more successful learners - Representatives of the school community will be involved in policy development and review - Policies will be reviewed annually unless an incident or new legislation or guidance suggests the need for an interim review. - The school will work with other agencies and share information appropriately to ensure the safety and wellbeing of our students. - Actions will be taken in the best interests of the child.